loganmarchione/HamRadioNewbie.com/content/posts/2024/12p1/index.md

 ---
-title: "The electromagnetic spectrum"
+title: "Licensing"
-date: "2024-12-01"
+date: "2024-12-30"
-summary: "🤯 A brief overview of the EM spectrum"
+summary: "🇺🇸 All about licensing"
-description: "🤯 A brief overview of the EM spectrum"
+description: "🇺🇸 All about licensing"
 toc: true
 readTime: true
 autonumber: true